jeroencoumans/andamio/README.md

 ================

 To run the functional tests, you need CasperJS and PhantomJS.
-The tests are run from the root directory, which is assumed to be served at http://localhost/andamio/.
+The tests are run from a script and check Andamio running at http://localhost/andamio/.
 The following command runs all current tests:

-<code>casperjs tests/casper.js</code>
+<code>./run_tests.sh</code>

 Some tests generate a screenshot, you can inspect those in tests/screenshots.